Sharing is Good Karma:

 Celebration Worldwide

-Here is the list of a few countries worldwide where doctor’s days are celebrated on various days to commemorate different occasions.
+Here is the list of a few countries worldwide where doctor’s days that includes dentists too are celebrated on various days to commemorate different occasions.

 • Kuwait (3rd March) – Birthday of Dr. Sundus Al-Mazidi, daughter of well-known businesswoman Zahra Sulaiman Al-Moussawi.